thehyve/omop-cdm/docs/README.md

 `DeclarativeBase` class.
 This approach leaves fewer options for CDM modification, but is slightly simpler to use.

-E.g. once the engine is defined, creating all the tables in a database, can be done as follows:
+E.g. once the engine is defined, creating all the tables in a database can be done by simply running the following:

 ```python
 with engine.begin() as conn: